pippinbarr/cart263-2019/assignments/assignment1/README.md

 ## Brief

 - Make the food move randomly around on the screen using velocity.
+It should move continuously, not teleport.
 - Make the food stay on the screen (either wrapping or constraining).

 ---

 ## Learning objectives

-- (Re)establishing confidence with basic JavaScript programming
+- (Re)establishing confidence with basic JavaScript programming and the p5 library

 ---

 ## An approach

 - Give the food object velocity properties
-- Define a constant for the maximum speed of the food
+- Give the food a maximum speed property (consider defining this value in a constant separately)
 - Define an `updateFood()` function that
   - updates the food object's position based on its velocity, constrained to the canvas (it shouldn't go off-screen)
-  - randomly changes the food's velocity every now and then (either based on probability or time/frames) to a random velocity based on its maximum speed
+  - randomly changes the food's velocity every now and then (either based on probability or time/frames) to a random velocity based on its maximum speed (or you can use `setInterval()` or a chain of `setTimeout()`s to do this if you like)
 - Call `updateFood()` from `draw()`
-- Set a random velocity for the food based on its maximum speed in `positionFood()`
+- Add code to set a random velocity for the food based on its maximum speed in `positionFood()`

 ---